 Warts on kids are not uncommon, and the reason for that is all based on how it’s transferred.
 Warts are caused by the human papillomavirus (HPV).
 The HPV causes the protein in the top layer of the skin to grow too fast, which results in warts on the skin.
 The most common warts found in children are:

-- 1. Common warts: They are skin coloured, rough to the touch, and usually grow around the nails, on fingers or the back of hands, and are often described as looking like tiny cauliflowers.
+- Common warts: They are skin-colored, rough to the touch, usually grow around the nails, on fingers or the back of hands, and are often described as looking like tiny cauliflowers.